hareemxd/process-wiki/Configuration Management Handbook/Review Changes Process/1 Internal Review/CM-02-001 Internal Review.md

 | Reviewer  | Reviews changes and provides feedback|
 | Configuration Manager | Monitors compliance with procedures
 ### Purpose
-This document defines the procedure(s) and presents the common use cases and best practices to perform internal reviews.
+This document defines the procedure(s) to perform internal reviews.
 ### Definition
 **Internal Review** is the practice of engineers of the same discipline, function, or team reviewing each other's work.
-It is the foremost review in the change process that ensures work is consistent with internal standards and free of objective errors, such as decimal placements or dimension format.
+This procedure ensures work complies with internal standards.

-Internal Review can be informal (verbal or email) or highly formalized using  an **Internal Review Checklist** with specific criteria.
+Internal Review can be informal (verbal or email) or formal, using an **Internal Review Checklist** with specific criteria.
 Checklists also provide a ready-made format for recording all review activity items.
 See **CM-RC-001 Schematic Review Checklist** for an example.

 Each internal review activity should be recorded with the following data:
-* Part Number and Revision
+* Part Number and Version/Revision
 * Date of review start and close
 * Review instructions
 * Findings
 * Resolutions
-### When to perform Engineering Internal Review
+### When to perform Internal Review

 Any changes to data must be internally reviewed prior to the data's submittal for **Peer Review**.